2013 Higher Education Accounting Forum

 University of Michigan

 SHOW FULL BIO » Cheryl Soper is the controller and director of financial operations for the University of Michigan.
-Her responsibilities include financial reporting and the integrity of all underlying accounting records; payroll, student financial services including student billing and loans; cost reimbursement activities including the f&a rate proposal; fund accounting; and investment accounting.
+Her responsibilities include financial reporting and the integrity of all underlying accounting records; accounting services and investment accounting; student financial services including student billing and loans; cost reimbursement activities including the f&a rate proposal; and payroll. .
 Prior to joining the University of Michigan in 2001, Cheryl was a senior manager at PricewaterhouseCoopers, where she provided accounting and auditing services to a wide variety of education, not-for-profit and other organizations, including SEC companies.
 Cheryl, a B.B.A. graduate of the University of Michigan, is a Certified Public Accountant and past chair of the National Association of College and University Business Officials (NACUBO) Accounting Principles Council.
 Cheryl received the Daniel D. Robinson Accounting Award from NACUBO in 2010 for her ongoing commitment to the advancement of college and university accounting and financial reporting.
-Cheryl also serves on the Board of the University Musical Society.
+In Ann Arbor, Cheryl serves as a board and advisory committee member of local community, arts and cultural organizations.

 University of California, San Francisco